NtcWai/AndroidTemplate/README.md

-# Setel Mcommerce
+#
-This application is to show the list of restaurants and their hours of opening.
+This repo to try something new on android development

 ## Features